 The simplest way to find a ship's official number is to use the CLIP finding aids on this site - the most powerful vessel search site, by a long way.

-We are also careful to show the source of each item of data, so that you can check it for yourself (increasingly, by looking at an image of the document).
+We are also careful to show the source of each item of data, so that you can check it for yourself (in many cases, by looking at an image of the original document).
 Remember that these are historical records, many of which are hand-written and even printed ones are derived from hand-written sources.
 Any transcription (even CLIP) is as prone to error as all human activity.
 You need to CHECK!

 To check your data, the sources below are the most important, particularly the Mercantile Navy List, which was the only comprehensive printed reference available during the 19th century.

-First published in 1849, from 1857 the annual Mercantile Navy List (MNL) lists the official number of every British registered ship afloat at that date, giving details of registry and ownership, and physical details of the ship.
+The annual Mercantile Navy List (MNL) was first published in 1849.
+From 1857 it lists the official number of every British registered ship afloat at that date, giving details of registry and ownership, and physical details of the ship.
 It continued until 1977, with a gap during the Second World War.

-It is by far the most useful record of British registered shipping, because it is comprehensive - it includes all ships, of any tonnage over 15 tons, whether registered with an insurance company or not.
-From 1857 to 1872, it is the only printed source of official numbers - Lloyd's Register only began to include them from 1872 onwards.
+MNL is by far the most useful record of British registered shipping, because it is comprehensive - it includes all British registered ships, of any tonnage over 15 tons.

 The data was drawn from the copies of the shipping registers returned to the Board of Trade and returns made by the ports of registry.
 These sources were themselves sometimes out of date, so an entry in MNL may not be a good indication of whether a ship was still extant at that date.
 However, used with care, the entries can provide useful clues as to the fate of a ship and changes such as re-registry and changes of name.